Facebook-fLinkedin-inInstagram

 Comprehensive Care

-Dr. Aditi Desai specializes in comprehensive care for sleep disorders, including sleep apnea, snoring, sleep bruxism (SB), and temporomandibular joint dysfunction (TMD).
+Dr. Aditi Desai specializes in comprehensive care for sleep disorders, including sleep apnoea, snoring, sleep bruxism (SB), and temporomandibular joint dysfunction (TMD).

 Improving Sleep Quality